 Disadvantages of Artisan Pipes

-Another often over-looked disadvantage is that when your pipe is one-of-a-kind it could be hard to replace broken parts or if lost, cannot be perfectly replicated.
+Another often overlooked disadvantage is that when your pipe is one-of-a-kind, it could be hard to replace any broken parts.
+Even worse, if lost, it cannot be perfectly replicated.

 Advantages of factory-made pipes

 Conversely, factory-made pipes get made in large quantities, typically started by machines and then finished by skilled artisans.
 Although variations still occur, the basic shapes and smoke ability are much more consistent than artisan pipes.
 In a factory-made pipe, the superiority of design is sacrificed slightly for consistency.
 However, that consistency is a strong plus for companies who have perfected the process of making quality pipes at affordable prices.

 A factory pipe can be made in nearly identical ways again and again.
 Of course, slight variations will still occur in both the briar and the stems.
 That said, in general, one Peterson Churchwarden will smoke pretty similar to the next.
 Add to this that these pipes are usually much more affordable and it's easy to see why new smokers, daily smokers, and even many collectors fill their pipe stands with factory or semi-handmade pipes.